What Type of Foundation Do I Have?June 12, 2020 Baird Foundation Repair

 The foundation is the first and most important part of building a house, and knowing about it is an important part of maintaining your home.

 There are several different home foundation types, and each has varying characteristics.
-Here’s a list to help you figure out what type of foundation you have – and what you need to know about it.
+Here’s a list to help you figure out which type you have – and what you need to know about it.

-A quality slab foundation lifespan is around 100 years.
-Slabs don’t work well in cold climates, as the foundation could shift in freezing temperatures.
-However, it is the recommended form of foundation in warmer climates, and installation is simple.
+A quality slab-on-grade foundation lifespan is around 100 years.
+Slabs don’t work well in cold climates, as the concrete could shift in freezing temperatures.
+However, slab-on-grade is the recommended form of foundation in warmer climates, and installation is simple.

-Crawlspace foundations last up to 50 years, and they are more vulnerable to mold and fungi.
+Crawl spaces last up to 50 years, but they are more vulnerable to mold and fungi.

 Pier and beam foundations are made from wooden or concrete beams set deep in the ground.
 They bear the weight of the building which is typically held 18 inches off the ground.
 Utility units are installed in the resulting crawl space.

-This foundation is popular because it is easier and less costly to build.
+Pier and beam is popular because it is easier and less costly to build.
 This system should be used for smaller buildings.
-The foundation lifespan highly varies, depending on the material used and the surface it is built on.
+Its lifespan highly varies, depending on the material used and the surface it is built on.

-It is recommended that this foundation type only be built in areas not prone to hurricane-strength winds or earthquakes.
+Pier and beam is recommended to only be built in areas that are not prone to hurricane-strength winds or earthquakes.

-Each foundation type is unique – but no matter what type of foundation you have, Baird Foundation Repair is here to help you maintain it.
+Each foundation type is unique – but no matter which type you have; Baird Foundation Repair is here to help you maintain it.
 Call us to schedule your free, no obligation inspection!
-With two offices in South Texas, we’re ready to help no matter where you are!
-SAN ANTONIO: 210-53-BAIRD or CORPUS CHRISTI: 361-317-8151.
+With offices in San Antonio, Corpus Christi, and Houston, Texas, we’re ready to help no matter where you are!

 Baird Foundation Repair , crawl space , foundation repair , pier and beam , sinking floors , slab foundation , stabilize foundation , sticking windows